ARM-software/AVH-GetStarted/Blinky_Cortex-M85/README.md

 - Next, click on the _Settings_ button to bring up the _Models ARMv8-M Target Driver Setup_ dialog.
-- Select in the as the _Command_ field the model executable for Corstone SSE-310 (filename is: `VHT_Corstone_SSE-310.exe` in the location where Virtual Hardware models are installed).
+- Select in the as the _Command_ field the model executable for Corstone SSE-310 (filename is: `VHT_Corstone_SSE-310.exe` in the location where FVP models are installed).
 - Set `cpu0` as the _Target_.
 - Browse for the _Configuration File_ and select `vht_config.txt`.